braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/webhooks/creating_a_webhook.md

 {% tabs %}
 {% tab Campaign %}

 Next, build the remainder of your campaign.
-See the following sections for further details on how to best utilize our tools to build webhooks.
+See the following sections for further details on how to best use our tools to build webhooks.

 #### Choose delivery schedule or trigger